karma-runner/karma/docs/plus/04-semaphore.md

 ## Add Your Project to Semaphore

-Follow the process as shown in the [screencast] on the Semaphore homepage.
+Follow the process as shown in the [screencast] on the Semaphore docs.

 After the analysis is finished, ignore the Ruby version Semaphore has set for you, choose to customize your build commands and use these: